Colbert show crew arrested, charged with unlawful entry at Capitol - NewsBreak

 ( The Hill ) — CBS News on Friday confirmed that Capitol Police detained a production team from “The Late Show with Stephen Colbert.”

-The network told The Hill in a statement that Triumph the Insult Comic Dog and a production team were at the Capitol both Wednesday and Thursday recording interviews for a segment.Brooklyn venue cancels sold-out concert featuring attempted Reagan assassin
+The network told The Hill in a statement that Triumph the Insult Comic Dog and a production team were at the Capitol both Wednesday and Thursday recording interviews for a segment.Hillicon Valley — YouTube removes Jan.
+6 panel video with Trump clip

 “Their interviews at the Capitol were authorized and pre-arranged through Congressional aides of the members interviewed,” CBS said.